ipatch/homebrew-us-05/freecad/README.md

 cd freecad-build
 ```

-> üí° mileage will improve when building freecad out of source in a **peer** build directory
+> 🚗 mileage will improve when building freecad out of source in a **peer** build directory

 > **optional** set `CC`, `CXX` and `CCACHE_DIR` env vars to build using ccache compilers